YinanHuang/3DLinker/README.md

 * \[analysis\] contains evaluation code.

 ## Data
 Only test dataset is included in this directory, which can be used for generation and evaluation.
-To train your own model, you can download the training dataset from.
+To train your own model, you can download the training dataset from [here](https://drive.google.com/drive/folders/1z4P_IDM5Zrc6Aju6qqwPvPQTd9lgZnXy).

 ## Code Usage
 **Python Envirnoment**